mbaumer/us_hep_funding/docs/_states/NC.md

 ## NC-03 Unknown Rep.
 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this district has received:<b> $1,384,660 </b>in NSF MPS grants.
+In the past 9 years, this district has received:<b> $1,561,488 </b>in NSF MPS grants.
 ```
   Year  Institution                                   Amount ($)
 ------  ------------------------------------------  ------------
+  2019  Elizabeth City State University                  176,828
   2017  East Carolina University                         252,000
   2016  University Of North Carolina At Wilmington       330,000
   2015  University Of North Carolina At Wilmington       465,948